OWASP/owasp-summit-2017/pages/faq/remote-participant.md

 # How do I participate remotely?

-We will create events in the OWASP Summit using google hangouts for each of the sessions.
+We will create Google Hangout events that will be available as remote participation links in the working session.

-You can access the list of sessions [here]()
+# As an organizer, how do I start my remote participation?

+TBD
+On Mac - use Safari for Google Hangouts